Wiederholung/CollabXplorer/doc/SMC-2023/CollabXplorer-3.1-en.md

 Of the four partitions below, the first is the top-left line chart area, which in the current plot refers to the number of times per month you are referred to other scholars when they make a query.
 The bottom-left bar area refers to the scholars recommended to you based on your prompt, ranked from top to bottom in terms of potential collaboration possibilities.

-Through the search box on the top right, users can enter unstructured prompt text that describe the research content of the collaborators they expect to seek.
+Through the search box on the top right, users can enter the unstructured prompt text that describes the research content of the collaborators they expect to seek.
 Based on the prompt text, the system will recommend collaborators with high suitability to the user.
 It is worth noting that the social influence of collaborators is also one of the recommendation metrics.
 Users can go to the "Setting" option to adjust their personal preference, that is, suitability first or influence first, corresponding to the size of the parameter $\beta$ in Equation `\ref{eq:}`.The system will analyze all the recommended collaborators, classify and colour them according to the research field.
 Relevant statistics are presented in the "Areas of Recommend Cooperators" section.

 The relationship network diagram at the bottom right is the key to our recommendation system.
 In this diagram, you can visually observe the potential cooperation potential between you and the recommended person.
 The dots in the graph represent scholars, and their sizes change accordingly with the change in cooperation potential.
 Wired means that two scholars have previously appeared as co-authors on the same paper; The colour of the points indicates the different fine molecular fields under the current search domain, thus helping the user to make a better choice.